Skip to content

 Check Plugin Download https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/librenms-health

-Check Interval Recommendation Once an hour
+Check Interval Recommendation Every hour

-Can be called without parameters No
+Can be called without parameters No (--defaults-file with valid MySQL/MariaDB credentials is required)

 Compiled for Windows No